-In this section, we validate experimentally the aforementioned slice deployment steps, namely the Slice Embedding (SEmb), Physical Resource Allocation (PRA), Slice Stitching (SS), Service Deployment (SDepl) and Monitoring Activation (MAct) processes, through our prototype implementation of the NECOS architecture.
-We consider a distributed content service example that spans geographically over Europe and USA.
+In this section, we experimentally validate the aforementioned slice deployment steps, namely the Slice Embedding (SEmb), Physical Resource Allocation (PRA), Slice Stitching (SS), Service Deployment (SDepl) and Monitoring Activation (MAct) processes, through our prototype implementation of the NECOS architecture.
+We consider a distributed content service that geographically spans over Europe and USA.
 We assume that a Tenant requests a slice consisting of the following service functions: (i) a cluster of Web servers; (ii) a service load balancer (SLB); and (iii) benchmarking tools (BT).
-We further consider that the Tenant specifies each service function to be allocated in a particular geographic location, and thus, the service functions are mapped to two different DC slice segments, as depicted in Fig. 3.
-In particular, the left DC slice segment contains resources from the FED4FIRE testbeds federation, whilst the right DC slice segment consists of physical resources located at our own UOM test-bed.
-To emulate the WAN slice segment that stitches the aforementioned DC slice segments, we deploy an additional physical machine at each side to serve as an edge router.
+We further consider that the Tenant specifies each service function to be allocated in a particular geographic location, and thus, the service functions span two different DC slice segments, as depicted in Fig. 3.
+In particular, the left DC slice segment contains resources from the FED4FIRE testbeds federation, whereas the right DC slice segment consists of physical resources located at our own UOM testbed.
+To emulate the WAN slice segment that stitches the DC slice segments, we deploy an additional physical machine at each side, acting as an edge router.